STARTING A BUSINESS AND PROJECT: WHAT DO I NEED TO GET STARTED WITH MY COMMUNICATION AND ESTABLISH MY BRAND IMAGE?

 with your positioning.

-By starting with a solid foundation, you gain consistency, impact, and simplicity.
-This saves you from back-and-forth communication, inconsistencies, and stress.
-And above all, it makes people want to work with you.
+By building on solid foundations, you gain consistency, impact, and simplicity.
+This helps you avoid unnecessary revisions, inconsistencies, and stress.
+Most importantly, it makes people want to work with you.

-What if you need a helping hand to put it all together in a creative and strategic way?
-At Ateliers Coco, that's exactly what we love to do.
+And if you need a hand to establish all of this in a creative and strategic way?
+At Ateliers Coco, that's precisely what we love to do.